 Cheese Board Basics

 CHOOSING A BOARD – The first thing to look for is a cheese board that will be versatile and stunning at the same time.
-I found this amazing board on Amazon that has 3 layers of live-edged wood!
-You can find it here. (ad) There are many lovely cheese boards to choose from that are made of materials such as slate, marble, glass or wood. (ad)
+I found this amazing board on Amazon that has 3 layers of live-edged wood! (ad) There are many lovely cheese boards to choose from made of materials such as slate, marble, glass or wood. (ad)

-DECORATIONS – This is optional, but I like to decorate around the outside of cheese boards for the season.
+DECORATIONS – I like to decorate around the outside of cheese boards for the season.
 Look for dried fruit slices at the craft store, or use other seasonal decor such as mini pumpkins, gourds, or fresh cranberries.
 Fresh foliage and berries are fun, but craft stores also sell faux-foliage that looks incredibly real.

 SELECTING THE CHEESE – Once you’ve gathered your board and decor, it’s time to select the cheese and accompaniments.
 I’ve been known to visit the cheese section for extended periods of time while searching.
 I especially like stores that allow you to taste what you’re buying. 🙂